Teen Model Auctions Off Virginity To Asian Businessman For $2.5 Million [Video]

 — Miss Petite Nigeria (@misspetitenaija) March 30, 2017

-“I wanted to [auction] my virginity with Cinderella Escorts, rather than giving it to a future friend who might have left me [afterwards] anyway,” the model expressed in a statement transcribed by Daily Star, “and I think many other girls have the same attitude [about it].”
+“I wanted to [auction] my virginity with Cinderella Escorts, rather than giving it to a future friend who might have left me [afterward] anyway,” the model expressed in a statement transcribed by Daily Star, “and I think many other girls have the same attitude [about it].”

 “[Besides], how many [people] would possibly forgo their first time, in retrospect, if they could have [$2.5 million] instead?”